 This loan is in addition to the UK Government’s Plug-in Vehicle Grant (discounted at point of purchase).

 Home Chargepoint Funding

-Funding is available to cover part of the cost of installing a home charge point for your electric vehicle via the Electric Vehicle Homecharge Scheme.
+Funding is available to cover part of the cost of installing a home charge point for your electric vehicle via the Electric Vehicle Homecharge Scheme and Energy Saving Trust.
 Find details on this via the Energy Saving Trust website or you can contact them on 0131 555 9170 or ElectricVehiclesScotland@est.org.uk.